rileydevdzn/js-ratings-form/README.md

 ## Overview

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).

 ### The challenge

-Building responsive components.
-Making components interactive with JavaScript.

 Users should be able to: